What are tapeworms?

 A deworming medication called an anthelmintic may be given as a tablet or an injection.
 After treatment, the tapeworm dies and is usually digested within the intestine, so worm segments do not usually pass into the stool.
 Side effects, such as vomiting and diarrhea, are rarely reported with newer tapeworm medications.
 A variety of products are available to treat tapeworms in cats, but they are not all equally effective.
 The most effective worming products are only available by prescription from a licensed veterinarian.

 "...flea control is the cornerstone of the management and prevention of tapeworm infection."

 If the cat lives in a flea-infested environment, tapeworm infection can reoccur within a few weeks, so flea control is the cornerstone of the management and prevention of tapeworm infection.
 Flea control products are convenient to use.
 Depending on the type of product and the presence of other pets in your home, you may also need to treat your house and yard for fleas (for further information see the handout “Flea Control in Cats”).
 With some newer products, environmental flea control may not be needed.

 What is the prognosis?

-Are tapeworms from my cat dangerous to my family or me?
+Are tapeworms from my cat dangerous to my family?

-Another less common group of tapeworms called Echinococcus is of increasing concern as a threat to human health.
-These tapeworms cause serious, potentially fatal disease when humans become infected.
+Another, less common, group of tapeworms called Echinococcus is of increasing concern as a threat to human health.
+These tapeworms cause serious, potentially fatal diseases when humans become infected.
 Infection with this parasite is harder to diagnose than Dipylidium because the segments are small and not readily seen.
-Trappers and hunters in the north central United States and south central Canada may be at increased risk for infection with this worm when strict hygiene is not practiced.
-Foxes, coyotes, and the wild rodents upon which they prey are important in the life cycle of this parasite.
+Trappers and hunters in the north-central United States and south-central Canada may be at increased risk for infection with this worm when strict hygiene is not practiced.
+Foxes, coyotes, and the wild rodents upon which they prey are important in the lifecycle of this parasite.